The Connected Customer

 The third connected strategy

-In this fifth blog in the series, we take a look at the coach behaviour strategy companies can adopt to build much deeper relationships with customers.
+In this fifth blog in our series on connected customers, we take a look at the coach behaviour strategy companies can adopt to build much deeper relationships with customers.
 This strategy is one of four connected strategies taken from the 2019 book "Connected Strategy” by Siggelkow and Terwisch.

 This strategy is outlined in the diagram below.